choco-butternut/rawis-resort/README.md

 # Rawis-resort
-A responsive website created for Rawis Resort to showcase its facilities, services, and contact information in a clean and user-friendly layout.
+Website created for Rawis Resort

 # Initialization
 ## For linux